apua/resume/deepsentinel/README.rst

   The thesis "Test as a Service model" provides a distributed system design that allow tester share hardware resource for automated testing.

-  All courses are finished already; the thesis is going to implemented in the end of October (expected).
+  All courses are finished already; the thesis is going to implemented in the end of Oct. (expected).

 Bachelor's degree, Mathematical Sciences, National Chengchi University 2003 ~ 2008